ForFather/ForFather/README.md

 - 👋 Hi, I’m @ForFather
 - 👀 I’m interested in ...
 Programing and Electronics
 - 🌱 I’m currently learning ...
-Web dev and software dev
+Web dev
 - 💞️ I’m looking to collaborate on ...Something intresting
 - 📫 How to reach me ...This website or my insta
 - 😄 Pronouns: ...He/Him